Neo4j on a dedicated machine (Docker)

 When to use this:

-- Performance isolation - running Neo4j on a dedicated machine removes its resource demands from the machine hosting the other services.
+- Performance isolation - Neo4j runs on hardware sized and tuned for a database (memory, disk), independently of the machine hosting the other services.

 - Independent lifecycle - because Neo4j is deployed separately, you can update CAST Imaging without being forced to update Neo4j at the same time.
 Neo4j is treated like an independent database instance.